 A tube that comes from your kidney will pass through the skin on your back.
-This helps the urine flow from your kidney through the catheter into a bag that is attached to your leg.
+This helps the urine flow from your kidney into a bag that is attached to your leg.
 You may see some blood in the bag at first.
 This is normal and should clear over time.

 Caring for Your Tubes and Catheters